saeedhosseini21/AuthService/README.md

 As you can see in the image below, the current code-coverage of this service is 80%.

 <img src="images/coverage.png" alt="drawing" width="700"  height="400" />

+## How to contribute:
+You can fork this project and develop new features.

+Copyright 2022 Saeed Hosseini saeedhosseini21@gmail.com